 Edit the master

-Replication in the slaves must be stopped temporarily while you pipe the binlog to the master.
+Replication in the slaves must be stopped temporarily while you pipe the binary log to the master.
 In the slaves, do:

 mysql> STOP SLAVE;